 The Treatment Process

-Our team of highly trained staff will evaluate your wound and determine the best treatment to heal the wound quickly.
+Our team of highly trained physicians, nurse practitioners, Certified Wound Care Clinicians and technicians will evaluate your wound and determine the best treatment to heal the wound quickly.
 Following a thorough history, wound assessment and vascular work-up, a comprehensive treatment plan customized for your particular condition will be developed.
 Treatment plans may change as your wound begins to heal.

 Throughout the treatment process, wounds will be measured and photographed and entered into our TriAssess electronic medical record.
 With this specialized software, we will be able to generate wound-healing outcomes in "real time” and benchmark to like programs around the country, to ensure that our healing practices are providing the results we expect.
 Individual wounds will be assessed on each visit and treatment modalities will be adjusted to optimize a patient’s healing time.